 I attended the Risk Management and Climate Change think Tank meeting at the Australian Centre for Financial Studies in Melbourne yesterday.
 As background I prepared the following notes that are intended to provide a non-technical guide to some technical economics.

 Suppose government is thinking of building a desalination plant to deal with future possible severe climate change.
 Despite the current sound water supply situation over the next 10 years or so this is a reasonable supposition.
-Suppose further that the expected future discounted benefits of such a project are B(t) and the expected construction and operational costs are [...]
+Suppose further that the expected future discounted benefits of such a project are B(t) and the expected construction and [...]

 For decades I have been arguing against the worthless fee-based advice of the activist investment industry and argued instead that Aussies without a lot of financial market expertise should, in the main, invest in close to no-load mutual funds such as Argo Investments, Australian Foundation Investment Company and Milton Corporation.
-Management fees are close to zero [...]
+Management fees are close to [...]

 The extraordinary massacre on US equity markets continued Thursday with a 4% decline to levels not seen for 11 years.
 The Aussi market (above) declined 1.4% today.
 It is still inaccurate to call the current dip in the US the worst recession since the Great Depression – 1982 was worse – but the adjusted unemployment [...]